 Join Jen Kramer for an in-depth discussion in this video Modifying permitted tags in JCE and posting a video, part of Joomla!
-3.3 Essentials: Modules, Components, Extensions, and Templates.
+3.3 Essential Training: Modules, Components, Extensions, & Templates.

 - So, I switched my editor from TinyMCE to JCE and things were working great until I tried to edit this page the Other Locations and Neighborhoods page and when I did that JCE is configured by default not to allow iframes in their HTML.
 So, when I resaved my changed to this particular article as I added a PDF it very helpfully stripped out the video that I had here already.

 So, what I'd like to do now is I'd like to take JCE, make is accept iframes, once again, and then drop my Youtube video back into this particular article.
 So, here's what I'm going to do.
 Here in the back end of Joomla there is under Components, there is an option here for the JCE editor and this is where you can find all of JCE's settings.
 So, unlike TinyMCE which had it in the plug ins area JCE actually has a component here in the back end that will allow you to change your JCE settings.

 So, I'm gonna go to the Control panel and I'm going to go to the Editor Profiles.
 Now, the editor profiles are very powerful in JCE.
 If you have more than one person editing your website you can configure individual profiles for these people and associate them with their user logins.
 This is all fairly advanced and you can read more about it on the JCE website.
 Joomlacontenteditor.net if you take a look at their documentation.
 By default, the only profile that's in use here is the Default profile so go ahead and click on Default and from here you can change all kinds of things in relation to this specific profile.